 4. Protests against abortion ban in Poland – Poland introduced a ban on abortion and a prison sentence of 5 years for those who undergo an abortion.
 Women in Poland took part in a protest against this ban on the 3rd of October, 2016, resulting in a backtracking and final rejection of the ban.
 They resumed the protests yet again with placards saying “My Body My Choice” when a new proposal banning abortion in the case of abnormalities and when there is no chance of the fetus to survive, was introduced.

 More on Happy Women’s Day

-Not only the marches, women has also taken to social media channels to express their thoughts, their ideologies of being independent and strong.
-Recently, the likes of Monali Thakur and Disha Patani were trolled by their so called fans for their dressing style.
-Their answer to such comments have been strong enough to prove that the dressing sense of a woman can never be questioned.
+Not only the marches, women have also taken to social media channels to express their thoughts, their ideologies of being independent and strong.
+Recently, the likes of Monali Thakur and Disha Patani were trolled by their – so called fans for their dressing style.
+Their answers to such comments have been strong enough to prove that the dressing sense of a woman can never be questioned.
 What needs to be questioned and changed is the society and its thoughts.
 The Harry Potter actress, Emma Watson faced a similar situation where critics opined that by posing in a revealing dress for the Vanity Fair magazine, she has betrayed her feminist ideals.
 She shot back at the critics with a strong message “Feminism is about giving women choice.
 Feminism is not a stick with which to beat other women with.
 It’s about freedom, it’s about liberation, it’s about equality.”
 Way to go girl!
 There’s also been this latest social media campaign – #ShaveYourOpinion to support women and their choice of clothes, against the body shamers and people who judge women on the basis of their dressing.
 This campaign has sent out a strong message to all the body shamers – shave your opinion rather than making it!

-Thanks for reading this post and once again a Happy Women’s Day to all the women out there in advance.
+Thanks for reading this post and once again, a Happy Women’s Day to all the women out there in advance.